 "We don't want our study to detract from the earlier focus on providing clean cooking fuels in Agra.
 We show that municipal burning is a larger contributor, but both municipal solid waste and dung cake burning for cooking are important when health and monument preservation are of interest," said Russell, the Howard T. Tellepsen Chair and Regents Professor in the School.

-Russell and his colleagues from the University of Minnesota, the Indian Institute of Technology, and Duke University found open burning of municipal solid waste accounts for 150 mg of fine particulate matter per square meter deposited on the Taj Mahal every year.
+Russell, Ph.D. student Raj Lal, and master's student Lina Luo worked with colleagues from the University of Minnesota, the Indian Institute of Technology, and Duke University.
+They found open burning of municipal solid waste accounts for 150 mg of fine particulate matter per square meter deposited on the Taj Mahal every year.
 The dung cakes account for 12 mg per square meter annually.

 The team’s analysis also found the air pollution created from burning trash, primarily in poorer neighborhoods, leads to roughly 713 premature deaths in Agra, the city around the Taj Mahal.
 What’s more, the research said exposure to the pollution could have other health impacts that are more difficult to measure, such as acute reactions by visitors to the area.